Blaco/Pose-Bone-Transforms/README.md

 3. Paste from clipboard

 ## Copy Transforms From Other Armature
-Transfer transforms of bones with matching names from one armature in the scene to another (for proportions "trick") \
+Transfer transforms of bones with matching names from one armature in the scene to another (for proportions trick) \
 This is performed by creating Copy Rotation/Location/Scale constraints for each bone on the target armature

 1. Select the target armature in Pose Mode